scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket.rst

 The PUT Bucket operation can use a number of optional request headers in addition to those that are common to all operations (refer to :ref:`Common Request Headers`).
-These request headers are used either to specify a predefined—-or *canned*—-ACL, or to explicitly specify access permissions.
+These request headers are used either to specify a predefined—or *canned*—ACL, or to explicitly specify access permissions.

 Specifying a Canned ACL
 ```````````````````````